 Key Areas and Current Programs

-As part of the Western Sydney Integrated Senior’s Health (WISH) committee, we are working in partnership with the Western Sydney Local Health District (WSLHD) to reduce health gaps within the Aged Care space.
-To achieve this, we are currently focussing on the following priority areas:
+As part of the Western Sydney Integrated Senior’s Health (WISH) committee, we are working in partnership with the Western Sydney Local Health District (WSLHD) to improve health outcomes for older people in our community.
+Our current priority areas include:

-• Improving medication use in the community and RACHs
+- Promoting safe and effective medication use in the community and residential aged care

 Dementia